-Consider that 40% of U.S. workers did not receive a single paid sick day in 2015, and you can see that having a cardiac event means serious financial stress.
+Consider that 29% of U.S. workers in the private sector did not receive a single paid sick day in 2018, and you can see that having a cardiac event means serious financial stress.3

 Action equals empowerment

 No one wants to think about having a cardiac event, but the truth is it happens.
-But, the good news is, there are actions you can take now to help avoid the negative impact of having a cardiac event.
+The good news is, there are actions you can take now to help avoid the negative impact of having a cardiac event.

-Write down your health goals and stick to them.
+Empower yourself to take charge of your heart health.
 Talk to your doctor to make sure you are taking every possible action to improve your heart health.

-Consider purchasing disability insurance.
-Depending on the plan, these products are often structured so as to pays workers when they can’t work and are under a doctor’s care due to sickness or injury.
+If you are concerned about the effect a cardiovascular event would have on your finances, consider purchasing disability insurance.
+Depending on the plan, these products are often structured so as to pay workers when they can’t work and are under a doctor’s care due to sickness or injury.